 Outcomes for better hearing in Australia.

 - Australians who may have hearing impairment or a balance disorder are recognised promptly by their primary health care, early childhood, education or aged care services, and referred appropriately.

-- Universal Newborn Hearing Screening (UNHS) and linked diagnostic and habilitative services continue, and the feasibility of a national, life-long hearing database and reporting is evaluated.
+- Universal Newborn Hearing Screening and linked diagnostic and habilitative services continue, and the feasibility of a national, life-long hearing database and reporting is evaluated.

 - Australian children, particularly those post-newborn to under four years, in regional, remote and low-socioeconomic urban areas, are able to access a state-funded diagnostic audiology service within one month of referral.

 - A single, independent, national point of referral for children post early-identification of hearing challenges is maintained.

 - Child and adult screening programs are undertaken in a high quality and consistent manner, with data collated in a timely manner and made available to the participants and for wider research.

 - Screening programs and government-funded diagnostic hearing services specifically consider the needs and circumstances of vulnerable populations, and are monitored and resourced accordingly.